309th Aerospace Maintenance and Regeneration Group: Storage procedures

 On average the Group annually receives 300 aircraft for storage and processes out about the same number (with 50 to 100 of those returning to flying service).
-Aircraft that fly again either return to the U.S. military, U.S. government agencies such as the U.S. Coast Guard, U.S. Forest Service, and NASA, or are sold to allied governments under either the Foreign Military Sales program of the Arms Export Control Act, or the Excess Defense Articles program of the Foreign Assistance Act.
+Aircraft that fly again either return to the US military, US government agencies such as the US Coast Guard, US Forest Service, and NASA, or are sold to allied governments under the Excess Defense Articles program of the Foreign Assistance Act.

 Accessibility

 AMARG is a controlled-access site, and is off-limits to anyone not employed there without the proper clearance.
 From April 2013 onwards the base had hosted an annual 10K/5K run/walk which was open to the general public.

 Use in film and TV production

-AMARG has been used as a filming location in several films and television productions, despite security.
-The most recent and notable of these is Transformers: Revenge of the Fallen.
+AMARG was used as a filming location in Transformers: Revenge of the Fallen.
 The exterior scenes of the Smithsonian set were actually filmed in the Boneyard.

 AMARG was featured in an episode of TNT's The Great Escape.